emard/wifi_jtag/README.md

 practice it will not work for longer transfers, only boundary scan.
 It is here just as a proof-of-concept.

-For real JTAG use Arduino C code - very slow but seems to work.
+For JTAG use Arduino C code.
+Slow: 750K SVF file uploads in 5 minutes.
 Precompiled binary is available in bin/

 The GPIO pinout:
     TDO=2, TDI=14, TCK=12, TMS=13, TRST=0, SRST=16, LED=15